Employers have a duty of care to ensure their employees are safe at work.

 Accidents can be caused by:

-- Employees cutting corners.
+Employees cutting corners

-- Untidy work environments.
+Untidy work environments

-How to Prevent Accidents at Work
+How to prevent accidents at work

 To reduce accidents and increase your employee’s safety, you can provide:

-- Regular refresher health & safety training.
+Regular refresher health & safety training

-- Conduct regular risk assessments and see how you can improve the procedure.
+Conduct regular risk assessments and see how you can improve the procedure

-- Health & safety signs throughout the workplace.
+Health & safety signs throughout the workplace

-- Personal Protective Equipment (PPE) training.
+Personal Protective Equipment (PPE) training

-What Are the Laws on Accidents at Work?
+What are the laws on accidents at work?

 Employers have a legal duty of care towards their staff.
 In the UK, legislation that protects the welfare of your employees includes:

-- The Health and Safety Work Order 1978: employers need to look after the health & safety of their employees.
+Employers need to look after the health & safety of their employees.
 They also need their employees to comply with the measures put in place for their health & safety at work.

 If an employee becomes injured or falls ill because of your lack of care, they have the right to compensation if the employer is negligent.